TigerlordZ99/MidtermLaser/README.md

 Toggle Laser: Uncheck Show Laser Path to see the puzzle as a player would.

+I used gen AI to convert this from a Unity project to a HTML project since Unity was giving me a ton of problems.

 Seed: Copy the seed to save a layout, or paste one in to load an old puzzle, as long as the other parameters are the same.

 Export: Click Export JPG to save the grid as an image.